Ultimate Wine Experience

 11.15am: Wine tasting with Nigel: Looking at the techniques of tasting wines using the recognised systematic approach to wine tasting.
 Develop an understanding of how your senses appreciate aromas and tasting.
 You will also taste exciting wine styles and grape varieties from across the world to help you discover new wines to buy and why you like the wines that you currently enjoy

 12.30pm: Tasting the Polgoon wines

 1.00pm: Cornish Lunch and chat with fellow guests

 2pm: Visit the wine tanks, enjoy a glass of sparkling and meet the winemaker.
 Learn about fermentation and the various stages of production processes.

 3.15pm: Wine and food pairing with Nigel; developing your taste buds to pair wine with complementary food flavours.
-You will compare, contrast and discover wines from around the world; improve your tasting skills and take home practical tips for Wine and Food Matching.
+You will compare, contrast and discover lots of different wines from around the world; improve your tasting skills and take home practical tips for Wine and Food Matching.
 One of the most enjoyable ways to develop your senses and spend time with like-minded people!

 4.30pm: Course ends.
 Opportunity to visit our Cellar Door.

 - A key understanding of the vineyards and winemaking processes